raamdev/alfred-zendesk-search/README.md

 - `zd assignee:"Raam Dev" status:solved`
 - `zd status:open priority:urgent`

-## Required Permissions and Settings
+## ⚠️ Requirements

 Note that this workflow uses AppleScript and JavaScript and requires enabling a few things.

 1. Allow JavaScript from Apple Events: `Google Chrome -> View -> Developer -> Allow JavaScript from Apple Events`
 2. Requires **Alfred 3** to have permission to control **Google Chrome** and **System Events** in `Security & Privacy -> Privacy -> Automation` (you'll get prompted for these permissions the first time you run the workflow).
 3. Finally, it assumes that your browser is "Google Chrome".

+Note that this workflow also uses PHP and assumes that you have PHP installed at `/usr/bin/php`.

 ## How I Use This Workflow